zextras/tech-doc/source/carbonio/adminpanel/domains/details.rst

 here are inherited by all accounts that will be created, but can be overridden on a per-user basis.

-To ease monitoring user's quota, the bottom of the page contains a list of accounts and of the quota, both total quota and percentage used.
-The list can be sorted by either quota.
+To ease monitoring quota available to users for Mails and |files|, the bottom of the page contains a list of accounts and their respective quotas (total quota and percentage of quota used) for both services.
+The accounts can be sorted by the total quota or percentage quota of Mails or |files|.

+Additionally, click the :blue:`DOWNLOAD QUOTA REPORT` button to download a CSV file containing the current status of the used quota.

 .. _domain-wl: